skymen-drudesk/pmmidev/docroot/modules/contrib/sendgrid_integration/README.md

 load dependencies.
 In Drupal 8, there are different ways to configure your site to use [composer for contributed modules](https://www.drupal.org/node/2718229#managing-contributed).

-Installing this module requires some more advanced knowledge, use of the command line and the use of Drush.

-1. Move this folder under modules directory of your installation, example sites/all/modules or sites/default/modules
+As of recent changes with Drush for Drupal 8.4, there is no option to download a module with Drush.
+All downloading of modules now resides with composer.

+**Installation via command line and composer:**

+1. Start at the root of your Drupal 8 installation and issue the command
+   <code>composer require drupal/sendgrid_integration</code>

+2. The module will be downloaded from Drupa.org, the dependen API wrapper will be downloaded from Github, and your main composer.json will be update.

-2. Navigate to Modules and enable SendGrid Integration in the Mail category.
+3. Navigate to Modules and enable SendGrid Integration in the Mail category.

-3. Configure your SendGrid API-Key in admin/config/services/sendgrid
+4. Configure your SendGrid API-Key in admin/config/services/sendgrid

-4. Confirm that the mail system is setup to use Sendgrid for how you wish to run you website.
+5. Confirm that the mail system is setup to use Sendgrid for how you wish to run you website.
 If you want it all to run through Sendgrid then you set the System-wide default MailSystemInterface class to "SendGridMailSystem".
 As an example, see this [image](https://www.drupal.org/files/issues/sengrid-integration-mailsystem-settings-example.png).

 * Composer Documentation: [https://getcomposer.org/doc/](https://getcomposer.org/doc/)

+* We are going to update the D8 version of this module to allow for an optional manual installation of the API wrapper.

 HTML Email
 --------------------------------------------------------------------------------